wazuh/wazuh-documentation/source/ossec_elk_kibana.rst

 - Click at top bar on "Settings".
 - Click on "Objects".
-- Then click the button "Import" and select the file ~/ossec_tmp/ossec-wazuh/extensions/kibana/kibana-ossecwazuh-dashboards.json (You can download the Dashboards directly from the repository `here<https://raw.githubusercontent.com/wazuh/ossec-wazuh/master/extensions/kibana/kibana-ossecwazuh-dashboards.json>`)
+- Then click the button "Import"
+- Select the file ~/ossec_tmp/ossec-wazuh/extensions/kibana/kibana-ossecwazuh-dashboards.json
+- Optional: You can download the Dashboards JSON File directly from the repository `here<https://raw.githubusercontent.com/wazuh/ossec-wazuh/master/extensions/kibana/kibana-ossecwazuh-dashboards.json>`_.

 Refresh the Kibana page and you should be able to load your imported Dashboards.